Getting Things Done with GTDNext

 - Web based task management for team collaboration.
 Quite a few also in the marketplace already.
 Some examples include planio, HiTask and Producteev.

 At the moment GTDNext is not quite any of these.
-It is web based but with no mobile apps at present and with no team collaboration.
+It is web-based but with no mobile apps at present and with no team collaboration.
 So, it pretty much dictates that you need to be at your computer to use it.
-That is also fine but if I am to be desk bound then my preference would be to have a local software solution.
+That is also fine but if I am to be desk-bound then my preference would be to have a local software solution.
+Having a mobile app for your business can be a great way to gain ad revenue through the monetization of said app.
+A business may see a jump in its customer connection by branching out into a mobile app.

 I like the GTDNext interface but as mentioned earlier I would like to see a few more features enabled to really make it a better office solution.
 So, looks good but I think development still necessary.
 I wait and see what the team can come up with.
 Anyway, have a go yourselves and let me know your opinions.